RBMHTechnology/vind/README.md

 ## Design principles

-Within Vind we consider the following design issues:
+In Vind we try to design an API which follows this 3 design principles:

 **1. Versatility:** Vind will be used in many different projects, so it was an aim to keeping the dependency footprint small, which avoids version-clashes in the downstream projects.